aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ```

-To remove nodes from the group run:
+To remove nodes from the group is similar to adding them, try:

 ```{code-block} console